biendltb/biendltb.github.io/_posts/2021-06-28-the-power-of-habit-charles-duhigg.md

 * Eugene Pauly case is special.
 He formed new habits unconsciously but he could not retrieve information of his new habit from the concious part of the brain.
 * Basal ganglia is the part in the centre of the brain that stores habits.
-    --> Habits are like compiled binary files stored in a safe place.
+  Habits are like compiled binary files stored in a safe place.
 You call them in the right context.
+  {: .notice}
 * If we change some cues in the
 * We perform a countless number of habits in our daily life.
 It saves us a lot of energy for making decisions (from small actions like dressing, brushing to driving, cooking).
 * In the first time we learn something new, the brain works hard to figure out the right way.
 Then after time and time when you find the right course of action with rewards, the brain activities will reduce every time you take the action and a new habit is formed.